A few other fun gut health facts:

 If you'd rather take probiotic supplements, make sure you take them in between antibiotic doses, not with them.
 (The antibiotics will immediately kill them off if you take at the same time.)

 Stress really is toxic.
 Chronic stress causes your body to produce less secretory IgA, one of the first lines of immune defense.
 It also eases up on producing DHEA, an antiaging, antistress adrenal hormone.
 Your body also responds to stress by slowing down digestion, which reduces blood flow to digestive organs and produces toxic metabolites.

 Expert Tip: Meditation and guided imagery help beat back stress naturally.

 Depriving yourself of sleep deprives your body of the repair time it needs.
 Lack of sleep leads to stress and higher cortisol levels, which has been linked to leaky gut.
 Getting less than 7 or 8 hours of sleep a night also deprives us of the parasympathetic/relaxation sleep cycle to fully repair high-energy gut tissue, Lipski says.

 Expert Tip: Keep your thermostat below 70 degrees to keep your bedroom at sleep-friendly temperatures.
 Without a nighttime cool-down process, the release of sleep hormones melatonin and growth hormone is disrupted.
-Avoid these 9 other common hormone disruptors that could lead to low-quality sleep.
 According to government surveys, most of us get one hour less sleep than is optimal.
 Add one more hour of sleep per night for 2 weeks and see if it makes a difference in how you feel.